johnnymetz/johnny-metz-blog/content/posts/django-custom-managers-data-leak.md

     active = models.BooleanField(default=True)
     created_at = models.DateTimeField(auto_now_add=True)

-    # Default: exclude inactive rows
-    objects = StoreProductManager()

-    # Escape hatch: include everything
-    all_objects = models.Manager()
+    objects = StoreProductManager()  # default: active only all_objects = models.Manager()   # escape hatch: everything
 ```

-We declare the custom manager first so it becomes the [default manager](https://docs.djangoproject.com/en/6.0/topics/db/managers/#default-managers).
+The custom manager is declared first, making it the [default manager](https://docs.djangoproject.com/en/6.0/topics/db/managers/#default-managers).
 That feels like it should protect us everywhere, but it doesn't.

 ## The Rule

-> Custom managers only apply to the model you're querying — not joined models.
+> Managers only run for the model you're querying — not joined models.

-If the queryset is built from `StoreProduct`, the manager runs.
+If the queryset is rooted in `StoreProduct`, the manager runs.
 If `StoreProduct` is only pulled in via a join, it doesn't.

 ## Queries That Work

-These patterns correctly use the custom manager and exclude inactive rows because we're directly querying `StoreProduct`:
+Multiple core query patterns behave correctly and exclude inactive rows because Django is building the query from `StoreProduct`:

 | Pattern          | Example                                              |
 | ---------------- | ---------------------------------------------------- |